W4RdZ/GetSharepointSyncLink/README.md

-# GetSharepointSyncLink
-A powershell script that get all the Sharepoint link when sync with onedrive.
+A PowerShell script that retrieves all SharePoint libraries synchronized via OneDrive.

-Start the script with the user account, an export is made in the user onedrive directory ..\Documents\Backup Sharepoint
+Run the script as the logged-in user  — an export will be generated in the user's OneDrive directory at ..\Documents\Backup Sharepoint.

-On the other machine or after a remaster navigate to this folder then double clic on the .lnk to open UI interface to select which Sharepoint you wants to open with the web browser.
-You now just have to click on the Sync button for each page opened.
+On the new machine, or after a remaster, navigate to this folder and double-click the .lnk file to open the UI.
+Select which SharePoint libraries you want to open in your web browser, then click the Sync button on each opened page to restore synchronization.

 No support provided.